 Nerd alert 🤓- I’m mostly a “numbers guy.”
 If I had to quantify my luck ideology, it would be as such:

 lol, imma nerd, and I like it.

 Luck equals the probability of success plus/minus the outcome of energy (outside variables) and consequence of choice.
 The choices you make are only half of the equation.
 The forces upon you are the other.
 These determine your success, and therefore, your luck, good or bad.

 This frees your mind.
 You are not the victim of your bad luck or your hero.
 You may get a nod by the gods for a poor choice that leaves you with success or not.
 Ultimately, the idea is your good choice will hopefully swing the numbers so high that you will come out on top.

 It’s a no brainer.

 However, there are some who like to test their luck, purely.
 This would mean starting off negatively or at zero at the very best!
-No, no… but we do wish those folks good luck.
-For us, we like a little more certainty in our uncertainty, ya know?
+No, no… For us, we like a little more certainty in our uncertainty, ya know?
+But we do wish those folks… good luck.

-Thank Goodness for Soft Lessons
+Thank goodness for soft Lessons

 We are very fortunate to say, while the margins were smaller at times, we have had good luck so far… all soft lessons.
-This means we for the most part, the drama was low, and we were to learn a good lesson in a nurturing way.
+This means we for the most part, the drama was low, and we were able to learn a good lesson in a nurturing way.
 It also means we were able to look back and say, wow, that could have been way worse.